alangnclvs/iot-device/README.md

 You can monitor the temperature and humidity data on the [ThingSpeak website](https://thingspeak.com/).
 You can also use the ThingSpeak website to create alerts and notifications based on the temperature and humidity readings.

-This code was developed as part of my IoT class at PUC-PR (Pontifical Catholic University of Paraná).
+This code was developed as part of my IoT class at PUC-PR (Pontifícia Universidade Católica do Paraná).